bbauska/UofM-AdvStyling/readme.md

   alt="Capital Public Radio; capradioraffle.org." />
 <!-- {width="6.0in" height="3.3807699037620296in"} -->

-I\'m going to go ahead and make it smaller still.
-I don\'t even need to refresh.
+I&apos;m going to go ahead and make it smaller still.
+I don&apos;t even need to refresh.

 And now you might see something that looks much closer.

 To that look and feel of something you would see on the phone.
-The navigation bar has completely disappeared, and there\'s this little pop up and down.
+The navigation bar has completely disappeared, and there&apos;s this little pop up and down.

-These different sites just don\'t make everything smaller, let me make it bigger, they actually think about the best way to lay out the content, so that you can still find everything that\'s there without having to look too much.
+These different sites just don&apos;t make everything smaller, let me make it bigger, they actually think about the best way to lay out the content, so that you can still find everything that&apos;s there without having to look too much.

 Now, you can use that site to see examples of great responsive design,